syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 Dim stream As Stream = response.GetResponseStream()

-'Convert it to byte array
+'Converts it to byte array

 Dim buffer As Byte() = ReadFully(stream, 32768)

-'Store bytes into the memory stream.
+'Stores bytes into the memory stream.

 Dim ms As New MemoryStream()